Admission is on a competitive basis.

 Students who do not have the required level of knowledge for their program of application will be asked to take certain key undergraduate level courses before they can begin the graduate courses.

-All students who have completed a Bachelor's degree in a language other than English must demonstrate proficiency in the English language by submitting the official test scores from TOEFL or IELTS.
+All students who have completed a Bachelor's degree in a language other than English must demonstrate proficiency in the English language by submitting the official test scores from TOEFL, IELTS, or Duolingo.
 The minimum accepted test scores are as follows:

 Before admittance to the M.A. program, all students will be interviewed.
 The purpose of the interview is to enable the Director and Committee of the relevant program to assess the students’ language abilities and their knowledge of the subject.
 Students are expected to demonstrate their commitment and capacity to study at the graduate level.